-The City’s Policy P350.07 Fencing and Retaining Walls has been prepared with the following objectives:
+The City’s Policy P350.07 Street walls and fences has been prepared with the following objectives:

 - To regulate the height of obstructions adjacent to formed driveways and at the corners of streets and rights-of-way in the interest of pedestrian and vehicular safety

 - To preserve or re-establish a desired ‘open front garden’ streetscape character